WolframResearch/LibraryLinkUtilities/README.md

 - Sparse Arrays
 - Tensor subsetting: `MTensor_getTensor`
-- Raw Array type conversion: `MRawArray_convertType`
 - Managed Library Expressions
 - Callbacks
 - Wolfram IO Library (asynchronous tasks and Data Store)

-For now LibraryLink does not allow to write generic code that would clean up memory after Tensors, RawArrays, etc. independently of passing mode used ("Automatic", "Shared", ...).
+For now LibraryLink does not allow to write generic code that would clean up memory after Tensors, NumericArrays, etc. independently of passing mode used ("Automatic", "Shared", ...).
 See [this suggestion](http://bugs.wolfram.com/show?number=337331) for more details.
 In consequence, _LLU_ guarantees to correctly handle only those data structures that were created with _LLU_.
 Structures received as MArguments will not be automatically freed, therefore you may want to use passing modes that do not require clean-up
 (like "Constant" or Automatic).
 In case of "Shared" passing, the only guarantee is that `disown()` will be called on destruction of each object that has positive `shareCount()`.